VectorSpaceLab/OmniGen/README.md

 ## 5. Gradio Demo

-We have constructed a online demo in [Huggingface](https://huggingface.co/spaces/Shitao/OmniGen).
+We have constructed an online demo in [Huggingface](https://huggingface.co/spaces/Shitao/OmniGen).

-For the local gradio demo, you can run with the following command:
+For the local gradio demo, you can run:
 ```python
 python app.py
 ```